Li Longji — The Controversial Emperor Xuanzong of Tang, and His Extreme Accomplishments and Destruction

 Li Longji (685 — 762), respected as Emperor Xuanzong of Tang or Tang Ming Huang, was one of the most controversial monarchs in the history of China.

-He was a brave prince that obtained the throne through his courage and talent, an intelligent monarch that brought his people one of the most prosperous eras in Chinese history, the Great Reign of Kaiyuan.
+He was a brave prince who obtained the throne through his courage and talent, an intelligent monarch who brought his people one of the most prosperous eras in Chinese history, the Great Reign of Kaiyuan.

-Besides, he was an outstanding calligrapher and poet with masterpieces and a great musician that was an expert in many types of instruments and left many excellent compositions behind.
+Besides, he was an outstanding calligrapher and poet with masterpieces and a great musician who was an expert in many types of instruments and left many excellent compositions behind.

 This war also took away almost everything from Emperor Xuanzong of Tang: his power, beloved woman, family, loyal friends, dignity, respect, and freedom.